CGNS/HDF5 - An HPC implementation#

 H5T_NATIVE_CHAR |

-The node Name is a 32-byte character field which is user controllable.
+The node Name is a 32-byte character field that is user-controllable.
 Its general use is to distinguish among the children of a given node; consequently, no two children of the same parent may have the same Name.
 Constraints related to the node name are detailed in the General CGNS SLL Mapping Concepts section, under Node Name.

-The Label is a 32-byte character field which is user controllable.
+The Label is a 32-byte character field that is user-controllable.
 SLL assigns no formal role to the Label, but the intent was to identify the structure of the included data.
 It is common for the various children of a single parent to store different instances of the same structure.
 Therefore, there is no prohibition against more than one child of the same parent having the same Label.

-The Data Type is a 32-byte character field which specifies the type and precision of any data which is stored in the data field.
+The Data Type is a 32-byte character field specifying the type and precision of any data stored in the data field.
 Types provided by HDF5 are:

 Data Type |